-As of October 26, 2023, there are no material property acquisitions or possible transactions that the Company is examining.
+As of October 18, 2024, there are no material property acquisitions or possible transactions that the Company is examining, other than the planned Harfang Transaction.

 Financial Instruments

 The Company manages its exposure to a number of different financial risks arising from its operations as well as its use of financial instruments including market risks (commodity prices, foreign currency exchange rate and interest rate), credit risk and liquidity risk through its risk management strategy.
 The objective of the strategy is to support the delivery of the Company's financial targets while protecting its future financial security and flexibility.